RamiHammouda/Bewaesserung-Urban-Garten/README.md

 - [x] Simple sensor data are visualizated by opensensemap
 - [ ] Complex sensor data will be visualizated by a self development UI
 ##### UI Development:
-- [ ] Create a UI to get all current information of system
+- [x] Create a UI to get all current information of system ( Temperatur, Humidity, Moisture Value, Air Pressure, Water Pressure, Waterflow Speed, Waterflow Volume, current status of Ventil, current status of Pump, current Update Tempo, current operation status of system)
+- [x] Assisten Management Information (Streng of Signal, Noise Ratio, relative Water Pressure, )
 - [x] Control actors through simple user-friendly UI like button, not on JSON UI (comply to requirement from Mr. Prof. Dr.-Ing.
 Abuosba )
-- [ ] Pre-configuration parameters should be changeable (e.g through input fields)
-      (comply to suggestion from Mr. Holger Martin )
+- [x] Pre-configuration parameters should be changeable (e.g through input fields) (comply to suggestion from Mr. Holger Martin )
 ##### Options:
-- [ ] An UI on mobile for convenient monitoring
+- [x] An UI on mobile for convenient monitoring
-- [ ] Send Notification to user for alert
+- [x] Send Notification to user for alert
  <br/> <br/>
 ## For testing purpose
 #### THETHINGSNETWORK.ORG _(Legacy V2 Console)_